f5devcentral/f5-agility-labs-big-iq/docs/class1/lab1.rst

 14. Now, let’s look on the BIG-IP and verify the application is correctly deployed in partition tenant1.

-Logon to SEA-vBIGIP01.termmarc.com BIG-IP as **admin** *(admin\\purple123)* from the lab environment.
+Logon to SEA-vBIGIP01.termmarc.com BIG-IP (IP address: 10.1.1.7) as **admin** *(admin\\purple123)* from the lab environment.
 Select the partition tenant1 and look at the objects created on the BIG-IP.
+You may need to click on one of the menu items like Local Traff >> Virtual Servers before you can select the tenant partition from the dropdown menu.

 |image14|